-In my last post, I wrote about the important task that a leader has in answering the question of what for their team or organization.
+In a past blog post, I wrote about the important task that a leader has in answering the question of what for their team or organization.

 What matters?
 What should I do?
 What is your Vision?

 A great way to answer that question is through the creation of goals.

 In my experience, I’ve found that effective goals are specific, challenging, provide line-of-sight, have a time-frame, are measurable, and are followed up on.

 I’ve found that vague goals produce vague results.
 Goals should be specific, actionable and should communicate exactly how we accomplish a bigger vision.